State of BI & Analytics Report

 More than ever, companies are leaning on data, and specifically insights that arise from data, to navigate a new path forward.

-In the wake of COVID-19, Sisense surveyed 500 data professionals in the US about how their use of data analytics has shifted due to the public health and economic crisis.
+In 2020, Sisense surveyed 500 data professionals in the US about how their use of data analytics has shifted due to the public health and economic crisis.
 The adoption of data analytics is widespread across many industries.
 Our survey — which includes respondents from companies of many different sizes and across a diverse set of industries — offers a window into the broad business impact of COVID-19.

 The results are insightful.
 They reinforce how critical analytics are to businesses during times of crisis.
 They demonstrate that small businesses are leading the charge in their use of analytics.
 They reveal which new industries have increased their analytics use as a result of the market turmoil.